There are times when you may want to copy a page or post on your WordPress blog.

-Now, when you go into your Posts or Pages screen, you should see the option to clone your page/post …
+Next time you go into your Posts or Pages screen, you will see the option to duplicate your page/post …

-When you click the ‘Clone’ link, the post/page will be cloned, but it won’t be published.
+When you click ’Clone’, your page/post will be cloned, but it will not be published.
 Instead, it will be saved as a draft.
 Clicking ‘New Draft’, and open it in the Post/Page editor …

-Normally, when you clone a post or page, WordPress copies the page/post title and adds a “2” to the end of the page/post slug …
+Typically, when a page or post is cloned, WordPress copies the post/page title and adds the number “2” to the end of the post/page URL …

-Unless you intend to keep a similar slug, you should consider modifying the post’s title and your post URL.
+Unless you plan to split the content into parts, you should consider editing the title of your post and the URL.

-If you need help editing pages/posts and understanding how permalinks work, see the “Related Articles And Tutorials section below.
+If you need help editing pages/posts and understanding how permalinks work, see the “Related Tutorials And Articles section below.

 Congratulations!
-Now you know how to easily clone WordPress pages and posts.
+Now you know how to easily clone a WordPress page or post.

-For a better understanding about using posts, refer to the tutorials and articles below:
+For a better understanding of using posts in WordPress, see the articles and tutorials listed below: